codyfeldhaus/bravo-week-1/functions-lab/functions-lab.md

 ### Task 11: Book Ratings
 * Add a property called `rating` to your book object.
 It should hold a number between 0 and 5.
-* Write a function called `setRating` that takes an ISBN and a rating as arguments and sets the rating of the corresponding book.
+* Write a function called `setRating` that takes a Book ID and a rating as arguments and sets the rating of the corresponding book.

 ### Task 12: Summary Function
 Write a function called `librarySummary` that provides a summary of the library.